rapidsai/devcontainers/USAGE.md

   - [Build caching with `sccache`](#build-caching-with-sccache)
     - [Build caching with private S3 buckets](#build-caching-with-private-s3-buckets)
     - [Using GitHub OAuth to issue S3 credentials via Hashicorp Vault](#using-github-oauth-to-issue-s3-credentials-via-hashicorp-vault)

+## System requirements

+Devcontainers can be used on Linux, Mac and Windows.
+They use Docker, so the system requirements and limitations associated with Docker apply here also.
+On Mac and Windows, where a Linux VM must run to support Docker, you may need to be aware of memory limitations of that Linux VM.
+Otherwise, devcontainers do not add system requirements beyond the needs of the individual projects we're building.

 ## Quick start